S8A/s8a.github.io/_posts/2024-07-31-links-and-thoughts-007.md

 <img class="w-100" src="https://i.ytimg.com/vi/W6vIAlK50sE/maxresdefault.jpg" alt="Picture of Thomas DiLorenzo giving his presentation for Mises University 2024."/>

 This is the recording of the first presentation of Mises University 2024; I actually watched the original livestream on July 28th. [^fn-1] Thomas DiLorenzo, president of the Ludwig von Mises Institute, made his presentation about who he thinks were the three worst presidents of the United States and the things they did to earn such a negative distinction.
 I correctly predicted before the livestream started that the three worst US presidents would be Abraham Lincoln, Woodrow Wilson, and Franklin D. Roosevelt.
-Lincoln, Wilson, and Roosevelt were all bloodthirsty warmongers and centralizing tyrants who were arguably the most pivotal in transforming the US government into the Leviathan welfare-warfare state it is today.
+Lincoln, Wilson, and Roosevelt were all bloodthirsty warmongers and tyrannical centralizers who were arguably the most pivotal in transforming the US government into the Leviathan welfare-warfare state it is today.

 ---

 ## Footnotes

-[^fn-1]: One of those days where certain events turned out exactly as I predicted, sadly...
+[^fn-1]: A day where certain events turned out exactly as I predicted, sadly.